src-d/blog/content/upcoming/sourced_future.md

 understands and one day, writes source code, we want to build technology that is useful for developers and whose accuracy can be judged by developers.

-We've formulated this as several challenges we believe need to be sequentially conquered:
+We've formulated this as several steps we believe need to be sequentially conquered:

-### Challenge #1: Cluster the world's source code, developers and projects based on their similarity
+### Step #1: Build representations of source code, developers and projects.
-By building representations for source code, developers and projects we aim to capture style, semantics, syntax and other sets of features that allow us to understand how we as humans program.
+By building representations for source code, developers and projects we aim to capture style, semantics, syntax and other sets of features that allow us to cluster on similarity.

-As a byproduct of achieving this we believe this will allow developers to find projects & teams to work with based on code.
+This will allow developers to find projects & teams to work with based on code.
 We believe it's important to build the platform that allows this (read our [manifesto](http://sourced.tech/manifesto/)) and should provide a feedback loop to our technology.

-### Challenge #2: Build Artificial Intelligence that does real-time assisted programming
+### Step #2: Build Artificial Intelligence that does real-time assisted programming
 Training a neural network to emulate the work of human developers means you have to have build an understanding of the different ways a piece of code can be written.